media-comp/2022-NRI/README.md

 ## Model training and testing

 Run the following code to train the encoder and the decoder respectively.
-When the best model (selected through validation) is obtained, test the model.
+The best model (among all epochs) is obtained through validation.
+The best model will then be tested.

 ```
 /scripts$ python train_enc.py